clinicjs/node-clinic/README.md

 utilize more than 100%.
 The visible percentage is always the combination of all these factors together.

+### Windows + PowerShell

+In order to diagnose your application with node clinic, you should execute your application after double hyphens(`--`), e.g: `clinic doctor -- node myapplication.js`.

+On Windows using PowerShell as terminal the above statement might not work because PowerShell parses everything after `--` as literal arguments instead of options.

+To avoid that behavior you can either quote ("--", '--') or escape (`--`) the double hyphens.

 ## Supported Node.js versions

 Clinic.js relies heavily on Node.js core instrumentation available in later versions.